-We will incur significant increased costs as a result of operating as a U.S. listed public company, and our management will be required to devote substantial time and expense to various compliance issues.
+We incur significant costs as a result of operating as a U.S. listed public company, and our management is required to devote substantial time and expense to various compliance issues.

-After we become a U.S. publicly-traded company, and particularly after we cease to be an "emerging growth company" as defined in the JOBS Act, we will incur substantial additional legal, accounting and other expenses as a result of the reporting requirements of the Exchange Act.
-In addition, Sarbanes-Oxley Act, along with rules promulgated by the SEC, and Nasdaq, where our ADSs will trade, have significant requirements on public companies, including many changes involving corporate governance.
-Management and other company personnel will be required to devote a substantial amount of time to ensuring our compliance with these regulations.
-Accordingly, our legal, accounting and financial compliance expenses will significantly increase, and certain corporate actions will become more time-consuming and costly.
-For example, these regulations may make it more difficult to attract and retain qualified members of our board of directors and various corporate committees.
-Obtaining director and officer liability insurance will be significantly more expensive as a public company.
+As a U.S. publicly-traded company, and particularly if we cease to be an "emerging growth company" as defined in the JOBS Act, we continue to and will incur substantial legal, accounting and other expenses as a result of the reporting requirements of the Exchange Act.
+In addition, Sarbanes-Oxley Act, along with rules promulgated by the SEC, and Nasdaq, where our ADSs trade, have significant requirements on public companies, including many changes involving corporate governance.
+Management and other company personnel devote a substantial amount of time ensuring our compliance with these regulations.
+Accordingly, our legal, accounting and financial compliance expenses have significantly increased, and certain corporate actions have become more time-consuming and costly.
+For example, these regulations have made it more difficult to attract and retain qualified members of our board of directors and various corporate committees.
+Obtaining director and officer liability insurance is significantly more expensive as a public company.